Steve Mogford: Early life

-Mogford was educated at Barking Abbey Grammar School, Essex and Queen Elizabeth College, London, where he obtained a First Class degree in Astrophysics, Maths and Physics.
+Mogford was educated at Barking Abbey Grammar School, Essex and Queen Elizabeth College, London, where he obtained a First Class degree in astrophysics, Maths and Physics.

 Career

 Mogford began his career in 1977 as a supply engineer with British Aerospace Military Aircraft.
 He remained with British Aerospace until 2007 when he was Chief Operating Officer for Programmes at BAE Systems plc.

 In May 2007 he joined Finmeccanica's SELEX Galileo as Chief Executive.

-Mogford has been the Chief Executive of United Utilities Group plc since March 2011, replacing Philip Nevill Green.
+Mogford was the chief executive of United Utilities Group plc since March 2011, replacing Philip Nevill Green.
 He was a non-executive director with Carillion until September 2015.

 Personal life

 Steve Mogford lives in Chorley in Lancashire.